2018 Châteauneuf-du-Pape Blanc, Domaine des Saumades, Rhône

 Domaine Des Saumades

 The sandy soils here are perfect for Grenache.
 Franck also had the foresight to plant Mourvèdre here around six years ago.
-He believes Mourvèdre is key to counter effects of climate change on Châteauneuf-du-Pape’s wines.
+He believes Mourvèdre is key to countering the effects of climate change on Châteauneuf-du-Pape’s wines.
 Adding freshness, balance and Franck says, getting better annually in this parcel (currently, converting to organic certification).
-Since 2019 he adds 10% Mourvèdre into his otherwise pure Grenache red wine.
+Since 2019 he has added 10% Mourvèdre into his otherwise pure Grenache red wine.
 The wines were very good but, with Mourvèdre, they are stunning.
 The white, typically 50% Grenache Blanc, 25% Clairette and 25% Bourboulenc, displays myriad flavours from fresh citrus to warming vanilla.
 This is what Châteauneuf-du-Pape is all about.

 Châteauneuf-du-Pape